Corporate Governance Report for Duni AB (publ)

 - Mapping of the Company’s financial and operational risks;

 - Ongoing investments and follow-up of approved investments;

 - Recruitment and appointment of a new President and CEO.

 In addition to the board meetings, the Chairman of the Board and the CEO hold regular discussions concerning the management of the Company.

-The CEO, Thomas Gustafsson, is responsible for implementation of the business plan as well as the regular management of the Company’s affairs, and also the day-to-day operations in the Company.
+The CEO is responsible for implementation of the business plan and the regular management of the Company’s affairs as well as the day-to-day operations of the Company.

-The Board receives monthly written information in the form of a monthly report containing monitoring of the Company’s sales, operating income and working capital trend, as well as comments on how the various business areas and markets are developing.
+The Board receives monthly written information in the form of a monthly report containing updates on the Company’s sales, operating income and changes in working capital as well as comments on the performance of each business area and market.
 Prior to each board meeting, the Board also reviews the most recent balance sheet and the cash flow.

-The main owners, the directors and the CEO also conduct each year a detailed evaluation of the Board of Directors based on the adopted rules of procedure.
-The evaluation covers, among other things, the composition of the Board, individual directors, as well as the Board’s work and routines.
+The main owners, the directors and the CEO also conduct a detailed evaluation of the Board of Directors each year based on the adopted rules of procedure.
+The evaluation includes the composition of the Board, individual directors as well as the Board’s work and procedures.
 The result of this evaluation is reported to the Board and the Nomination Committee.

-2) Not independent (in relation to Duni’s larger shareholder).
+2) Not independent (in relation to Duni’s largest shareholders).